zeinmil/zeinmil/README.md

 L3 student at Dauphine PSL University (Paris), studying mathematics and computer science.

-I like understanding how things work — most of my ML algorithms are implemented from scratch before I use sklearn.
+I like understanding how things work

 ---